XiangyangSong/GWR_Plugin/README.md

 **THIS PLUGIN VERSION IS BASED ON MGWR: LATEST RELEASED VERSION >= 2.1.2**  [other versions here](https://github.com/pysal/mgwr/)

+The Plugin implements Geographically Weighted Regression(GWR) statistics to perform spacial analysis.
+Users can choose some parameters and perform action.
+And the results will display with style.
+The plugin requires MGWR (see the repository for installation instruction).

 *Note: We need use some new functions, they are not included in mgwr-2.1.2 version, but in unrelease version.
 So the export summary function is unavailable now.
 If these functions are available, I will update this plugin in time. *
 ___
 ### Installation - Windows